-- 1. Attach the lower ends of the following cables to the inner side of the jack panel: - Ethernet cable - Television cable (for P80 console) - Power cable (for P80 console) - 2.
-Slide the jack panel back into its bracket in the right side cover. - 3.
-Using a piece of tape or a plastic tie, bind together the upper ends of all cables. - 4.
+- 1. Remove the nut and washer from one end of the F-type coaxial coupler packed with the P80 console.
+Insert that end of the coupler through the round opening in the jack panel. - 2.
+Place the washer back onto the coaxial coupler, followed by the nut.
+Use two 7/16-inch open-end wrenches to secure the coupler; hold the coupler in place with one wrench while tightening the nut with the second wrench. - 3.
+Locate the tabbed end of the modular plug coupler.
+Snap this end of the coupler into the square opening in the jack panel. - 4.
+Slide the quick-disconnect terminal on the grounding lead of the power cable over the grounding terminal on the equipment frame. - 5.
+Attach the lower ends of the following cables to the inner side of the jack panel: - Ethernet cable (for P80 console) - Television cable (for P80 console) - Power cable (for P80 console) - 6.
+Slide the jack panel back into its bracket in the right side cover. - 7.
+Using a piece of tape or a plastic tie, bind together the upper ends of all cables. - 8.
 While your assistant holds the upright support in place over the body assembly, thread the cables upward through the support.
-When you are finished, use a piece of tape to secure the upper connectors of the cables at the top of the support. - 5.
-Slide the support into position so that its screw holes line up with the corresponding holes on the body assembly, as shown in the following illustration.
+When you are finished, use a piece of tape to secure the upper connectors of the cables at the top of the support.

+9. Slide the support into position so that its screw holes line up with the corresponding holes on the body assembly, as shown in the following illustration.